Home / Blog - Advice / Composite Cladding For Garden Walls

 composite cladding for garden walls

 In order to install garden cladding onto a brick wall, you need to first build a subframe.
-Depending on what condition your wall is in, and how level the face of your wall is, you may need to brace your subframe with packers, this will enable you to get a level surface when installing cladding.
+Depending on what condition your wall is in, and how level the face of your wall is, you may need to brace your subframe with packers,.
+This will help you to get a level surface when installing cladding.

-You can install NeoTimber® composite cladding vertically or horizontally but it is typically easier to install horizontally, as this will require less cutting.
-NeoTimber’s cladding is supplied in 3.6m lengths.
+You can install NeoTimber® composite cladding vertically or horizontally but it is typically easier to install horizontally; simply put, it’ll require less cutting.
+NeoTimber’s cladding is supplied in 3.6m lengths, so you may as well limit how much you have to chop down.

 Building Your Cladding Subframe

 A subframe will be hidden from view but remains vulnerable to warping if not treated.
 You can buy pre-treated or tanalised timber from most timber merchants.
 As an alternative to timber, you can also use a composite joist to build your subframe.
-These require no treatment though they’re more expensive, initially.
-Your subframe can be as simple as a series of battens running counter-wise to the cladding, vertical for horizontal cladding and vice-versa for vertical cladding.
-Fix your battens at 500mm joist centres, bringing in narrower for areas with regular high wind speeds for better anchoring.
+These require no treatment, but initially tend to be more expensive.
+Your subframe can be as simple as a series of battens running counter-wise to the cladding – vertical for horizontal cladding and vice-versa for vertical cladding.
+Fix your battens at 500mm joist centres, bringing it in narrower for areas with regular high wind speeds for better anchoring.

 composite cladding for garden walls